Sustainable agriculture: Economic factors

 Costs, such as environmental problems, not covered in traditional accounting systems (which take into account only the direct costs of production incurred by the farmer) are known as externalities.

-Netting studied sustainability and intensive agriculture in smallholder systems through history.
+Netting studied sustainability and intensive farming in smallholder systems through history.

 There are several studies incorporating externalities such as ecosystem services, biodiversity, land degradation, and sustainable land management in economic analysis.
 These include The Economics of Ecosystems and Biodiversity study and the Economics of Land Degradation Initiative which seek to establish an economic cost-benefit analysis on the practice of sustainable land management and sustainable agriculture.

 Triple bottom line frameworks include social and environmental alongside a financial bottom line.
 A sustainable future can be feasible if growth in material consumption and population is slowed down and if there is a drastic increase in the efficiency of material and energy use.
 To make that transition, long- and short-term goals will need to be balanced enhancing equity and quality of life.

 According to the report of United Nations from 2025, hunger increases globally for 6 years in a row.
 As funding become scarce, a possible solution is "investment in sustainable agriculture, which is four times more cost-effective than direct food assistance but only accounts for three percent of humanitarian funds."